Dangerous Dog Codes and Leash Laws For Houston, Harris County, and Surrounding Areas

 c.
 The attack, bite, or mauling occurred during an arrest or other action of a peace officer while the peace officer was using the dog for law enforcement purposes;

 d.
-The dog was defending a person from an assault or person’s property from damage or theft by the injured person; or
+The dog was defending a person from an assault or a person’s property from damage or theft by the injured person; or

 e.
 The injured person was younger than eight years of age; the attack, bite, or mauling occurred in an enclosure in which the dog was being kept; and the enclosure was reasonably certain to keep a person younger than eight years of age from entering.